How To Avoid Houston Homes With Flooding History

 Based on our analysis, we found out that homes in the areas that did very well during Harvey grew their median price per square feet by 15% between 2016 and 2019.

 On the other hand, homes that were located in the regions that flooded declined their value by 6%.

 As you can see in the image above comparing home prices in flood prone neighborhoods to areas that are not flood prone, a homebuyer can be 20% worse off if they buy a home from the areas that flooded, based on our analysis.

 We also looked at land value, since it’s a better indicator of property value.
 Our findings show that the average land value of areas that did well during the flooding in Harvey appreciated by 25% from 2016 to 2019.

 On the other hand, the average land value of areas that flooded declined by 7%.

 This means that, if you compare flood prone neighborhoods to areas that are not flood prone in Houston, there was a 31% difference in appreciation rates over the prior three years, based on our analysis.

 As you can see, even two years after Harvey, the impact of flooding has materially impacted average resale values within the neighborhoods that experienced heavy flooding, creating a huge, almost one-third difference between flooded and non-flooded areas.

-If you want to know the eight other factors that materially impact a home’s resale value, or if you are concerned about buying in a flooded area and are worried about your home’s resale value, contact us so we can give you recommendations.
+If you want to know the eight other factors that materially impact a home’s resale value, or if you are concerned about buying in a flooded area (especially after Imelda) and are worried about your home’s resale value, contact us so we can give you recommendations.

 Harvey damaged 204,000 homes.
 Over 75% of these properties were outside of the 100-year flood plain (defined as the region with a 1% annual chance of flooding).
 Many of these homeowners did not have flood insurance.
 Home buyers should understand the risks of buying in a flooded plain so you can determine if those are appropriate risks your family is willing to take on.